 - Tensile strength (less likely to tear versus other materials)

-Cross-linked POF shrink film (POF that has gone through an irradiation process) gives an even stronger option for some packaging needs, while also being FDA-approved for food contact.
+Cross-linked POF (POF that has gone through an irradiation process) gives an even stronger option for some packaging needs, while also being FDA-approved for food contact.

 POF is especially good for heavy products due to its tensile strength, as well as products with sharp edges.

-The downside of Polyolefin shrink film and irradiated POF?
+The downside of Polyolefin and irradiated POF?
 It’s usually more expensive than PVC and Polyethylene alternatives.

 PVC is a more affordable option when compared to POF films, but it does come with some caveats.